Hand-Picked Daily GUN DEALS

 I include this one because I’ve heard such good things about it from other serious shooters.

-You can get a GG&G bipod for about the same price as a base model Atlas, but when you start looking at higher-end Atlas offerings, the price difference might come into play.
+You can get a GG&G bipod for a bit less than a base model Atlas, but when you start looking at higher-end Atlas offerings, the price difference really shows.

 Daniel Defense MK12 with a GG&G XDS bipod.
 (Photo: Primary Arms)